voxpupuli/puppet-rundeck/REFERENCE.md

 Data type: `String`

 The template used for log properties.
-Default is rundeck/log4j.properties.erb.
+Needs to be in epp format.

 Default value: `'rundeck/log4j2.properties.epp'`